 Giving up something you enjoy or don’t want to live without is a big ask for your motivation.
 That is unless there is a benefit you want more than what you’re giving up.

 Perhaps you want to shed a few pounds?
 Giving up sugar and sweeteners can help.
 Maybe you want to stabilise your energy levels throughout the day?
 Going sugar-free will avoid those spikes (and subsequent falls) in energy.
-It could be that you’re focussed on your long-term health and longevity, in which case you can score points against cancer, dementia and obesity-related conditions.
+It could be that you’re focused on your long-term health and longevity, in which case you can score points against cancer, dementia and obesity-related conditions.

 And the best thing?
 You can start now.
 This very moment.
 You don’t even need to move from your screen.